tumagonx/nwjs_docs_old/Window.md

 ### Window.maximize()

-Maximize the window on GTK and Windows, zoom the window on Mac.
+Maximize the window on GTK and Windows, zoom the window on Mac OS X.

 ### Window.unmaximize()